By Tom Etuata, Digital Communicator Museums Wellington

 Even though it’s long gone, the memory of Cinerama still lives on.

-Here at Wellington Museum the original front sign is currently displayed in the Telling Tales section on the ground floor.
+Here at Wellington Museum the original front sign is currently displayed in the Attic.

 Shining brightly in glorious neon technicolor.